Raneemoqaily7/my---notes/firstApp.md

 # Your First App

 In terminal
-* 1. mkdir Python : To create a ew Directory
-* 2. cd Python : To Reach your Directory
-* 3. touch first.py : Create new file in your python Directory
-* 4. code .  : open with Vs
+ mkdir Python         #To create a ew Directory cd Python            #Reach your Directory touch first.py       #Create new file in your python Directory code .               #open with Vs

 ```
 Print ("I Love Python")